-In comparison, 100 people who responded to the survey were hospitalized after taking LSD last year and 250 sought emergency medical treatment after taking ecstasy.
+In comparison, 100 people who responded to the survey were hospitalised after taking LSD last year and 250 sought emergency medical treatment after taking ecstasy.

 While marijuana is generally considered pretty safe, even weed caused about three times the number of people to seek medical attention than magic mushrooms did.

 And just because the survey found that shrooms are the safest doesn't mean they're without risk.
 Any time you take any type of drug — recreational or prescription — there's at least some risk involved.